-In the high tide and low tide chart, we can see that the first low tide was at 7:23 am and the next high tide at 3:50 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 6:05 am and the next high tide at 3:50 pm.
 The first low tide will be at 10:43 am and the next low tide at 11:40 pm.

-The lunar phase is a Waxing Gibbous.
-Today we had 12 hours and 25 minutes of sun.
-The solar transit was at 1:44 pm and the length of time the moon will be visible will be 12 hours and 46 minutes.
+The lunar phase is a Full Moon.
+Today we will have 13 hours and 25 minutes of sun.
+The solar transit will be at 1:37 pm and the length of time the moon will be visible will be 10 hours and 23 minutes.

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 50 to end the day with a tidal coefficient of 54.
-The tide heights today are 0.0 ft, 1.3 ft and 0.7 ft.
+The tidal coefficient today is 87, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 86 to end the day with a tidal coefficient of 86.
+The tide heights today are 1.3 ft, 1.0 ft, 1.6 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Apalachicola which is of 2.0 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Apalachicola tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Apalachicola tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Apalachicola.
 The times are generated in local time in Florida (Gulf Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]